Toward Agile Maneuvers in Highly Constrained Spaces: Learning from Hallucination: EXPERIMENTS

-For training, data is collected in a self-supervised manner with a Jackal robot in real time simulation (line 2 in Algorithm \ref{alg::lfh}).
-The planning horizon $t$ is chosen to be 1, i.e. only a single action $u_1 = \left(v_1, \omega_1\right)$ (linear and angular velocity) is produced for faster computation and better accuracy.
-The random exploring policy $\pi_{rand}$ is simulated by a human operator randomly pushing an Xbox joystick, with $v$ bounded in $[0, 0.4]$m/s and $\omega$ in $[-1.4, 1.4]$rad/s.
+For training, data is collected in a self-supervised manner with a Jackal robot in real-time simulation (line 2 in Algorithm \ref{alg::lfh}).
+The planning horizon $t$ is set to 1, i.e. only a single action $u_1 = \left(v_1, \omega_1\right)$ (linear and angular velocity) is produced, for faster computation and better accuracy.
+The random exploring policy $\pi_{rand}$ is simulated by a human operator randomly pushing an Xbox joystick\footnote{A random exploration policy implemented later also works well.}, with $v$ bounded in $[0, 0.4]$m/s and $\omega$ in $[-1.4, 1.4]$rad/s.
 This $\pi_{rand}$ could be easily replaced by a random walk exploration policy.
 Linear and angular velocities are randomly applied to the robot and perform a large variety of different maneuvers.
 We record the control inputs ($v$ and $\omega$) as training labels.
-For simplicity, we directly record robot configurations ($x$, $y$, and $\psi$), instead of computing them based on $v$ and $\omega$, to extract local goals and to hallucinate LiDAR as training input.
+For simplicity, we directly record robot configurations ($x$, $y$, and $\psi$) from simulation ground truth, instead of computing them based on $v$ and $\omega$, to extract local goals and to hallucinate LiDAR as training input.
 The inherent safety provided by the collision-free open training environment allows completely self-supervised learning of a rich variety of motions.
 We speculate that even when training in an open space in the real world, safety can be assured by a collision avoidance policy to drive the robot back into the middle of the open space when it comes close to the environment boundary.
-We find the model learned from the less than four minutes simulation in real time can easily generalize to the real world.
+We find the model (three-layer neural network, with 256 hidden neurons and ReLU activation for each layer) learned from the less than four minutes simulation in real time can easily generalize to the real world.
 Training with the four-minute data takes less than one minute on an Intel Core i9-9980HK CPU, indicating high computational efficiency (line 3).